Semantic Models for the First-stage Retrieval: A Comprehensive Review: Conclusion

 \section{Conclusion}

-The purpose of this survey is to summarize the current research status on semantic retrieval models, analyze the existing methodologies, and gain some insights for future development.
-We review the existing models from the view of architecture designing, including sparse retrieval methods, dense retrieval methods, and the hybrid of sparse-dense retrieval methods.
-For model learning and evaluation, we review popular loss functions, commonly used negative sampling strategies, representative datasets and evaluation metrics for semantic retrieval models.
-We also summarize the performance of the existing literature to obtain a comprehensive view of the state-of-the-art methods.
+The purpose of this survey is to summarize the current research status on semantic retrieval models, analyze existing methodologies, and gain some insights for future development.
+It includes a brief review of early semantic retrieval methods, a detailed description of recent neural semantic retrieval methods and the connection between them.
+Specially, we pay attention to neural semantic retrieval methods, and review them from three major paradigms, including sparse retrieval methods, dense retrieval methods and hybrid retrieval methods.
+We also refer to key topics about neural semantic retrieval models learning, such as loss functions and negative sampling strategies.
 In addition, we discuss several challenges and promising directions that are important for future researches.
 We look forward to working with the community on these issues.

 We hope this survey can help researchers who are interested in this direction, and will motivate new ideas by looking at past successes and failures.
 Semantic retrieval models are part of the broader research field of neural IR, which is a joint domain of deep learning and IR technologies with many opportunities for new researches and applications.
-We are expecting that, through the efforts of the community, significant breakthroughs will be achieved for the first-stage retrieval problem in the near future, similar to those happened in the re-ranking stages.
+We are expecting that, through the effort of the community, significant breakthroughs will be achieved for the first-stage retrieval problem in the near future, similar to those happened in re-ranking stages.